Last Updated: October 6, 2021

 1. No Free Trial

-I was also bombarded with low-key promotional e-mails from them during my trial, which were more spammy than helpful.
+I was also bombarded with low-key promotional e-mails from them during my trial, which was more spammy than helpful.

 2. Pop-ups.
 A lot of pop-ups!